Abdul-Majeed2006/intro_to_pygame/04_UI_And_Sounds/exercise.md

-# 🛠️ Module 04 Exercise: State Toggles
+# 🛠️ Module 04 Exercise: Juice & Polish

-## Goal: Implement a "Pause Toggle".
+## Goal: Transform a functional UI into a satisfying user experience

-### 📝 Instructions
+### 📝 Level 1: Reactive Audio (Hover SFX)

 1. Open [examples.py](./examples.py).
-2. Create a variable `game_paused = False`.
-3. In the Event Loop, check for `pygame.KEYDOWN` of `pygame.K_ESCAPE`.
-4. When pressed, toggle the variable: `game_paused = not game_paused`.
-5. In the rendering section, if `game_paused` is True, draw a semi-transparent dark rectangle over the whole screen and render the word "PAUSED" in the center.
+2. Currently, the sound only plays when the button is **clicked**.
+3. Implement logic that plays a short, subtle sound (or prints "HOVER") the **moment** the mouse enters the button area.
+4. **Constraint**: The sound should only play **once** per hover (don't spam it every frame).

+### 📝 Level 2: Pulsing UI (Animation Logic)

+1. Instead of a static button, make the button "pulse" or slightly increase in size every second.
+2. **Logic**: Use `pygame.time.get_ticks()` and a sine wave (`math.sin`) to calculate a scale offset.
+3. Apply this offset to the width and height of your `button_rect`.

+### 📝 Level 3: Dynamic Typography

+1. Create a "Score" text that follows the mouse cursor.
+2. Every time the user clicks the button, the text should change color (e.g., from White to Red to Green).
+3. **Challenge**: Make the text fade out slowly after 2 seconds if the button isn't clicked.

-**Check your progress**: If you can press ESC to freeze the visual state and see a pause overlay, you've mastered the basics of State Machines!
+**Check your progress**: If your UI has audio feedback, pulsing animations, and reactive text, you've mastered "The Juice".
+Move to the Advanced labs!